-And of course, we chatted a bit more about his calculator, which was a project for Resilient Coders, a Boston-based non-profit.
-Vonds and his fellow students had enrolled in their intensive 14-week bootcamp, which aims to
+And of course, we chatted a bit more about their calculator, which was a project for Resilient Coders, a Boston-based non-profit.
+Vonds and their fellow students had enrolled in their intensive 14-week bootcamp, which aims to:

 In other words, Resilient Coders is teaching people of color in Boston to become engineers — and then, at the end of each bootcamp, working to secure them jobs in the tech industry.